Detecting Information Relays in Deep Neural Networks: Methods

-\subsection{Information-theoretic Measure of Computational Modules}
+\subsection{Information-Theoretic Measure of Computational~Modules}

-An artificial neural network can be viewed as an information-theoretic channel~\cite{shannon1948mathematical} that relays the information received at the input layer to the output layer while performing some computations along the way.
-To measure the throughput of information, define the random variable $X_{\rm in}$ with ten states (one for each numeral) and Shannon entropy $H(X_{\rm in})$, while the outputs form a random variable $X_{\rm out}$ with entropy $H(X_{\rm out})$.
-The mutual information between both $I(X_{\rm in};X_{\rm out})$ [see Eq.~(\ref{equ;mutualInfo})] consequently measures how much the output symbol distribution is determined by the inputs (and vice versa, as this is an un-directed measurement).
+An artificial neural network can be viewed as an information-theoretic channel~\citep{shannon1948mathematical} that relays the information received at the input layer to the output layer while performing some computations along the way.
+To~measure the throughput of information, define the random variable $X_{\rm in}$ with ten states (one for each numeral) and Shannon entropy $H(X_{\rm in})$, while the outputs form a random variable $X_{\rm out}$ with entropy $H(X_{\rm out})$.
+The~mutual information between both $I(X_{\rm in};X_{\rm out})$ (see~Equation~(\ref{equ;mutualInfo})) consequently measures how much the output symbol distribution is determined by the inputs (and vice~versa, as~this is an un-directed measurement):

-Here, $H(X_{\rm out},X_{\rm in})$ stands for the joint entropy of the input and output variables.
+Here, $H(X_{\rm out},X_{\rm in})$ stands for the joint entropy of the input and output~variables.

 At the initialization of the network, weights are randomly seeded, giving rise to a network that randomly classifies images.
-In this case, the confusion matrix is relatively uniform and the conditional entropy $H(X_{\rm out}|X_{\rm in})=H(X_{\rm out},X_{\rm in})-H(X_{\rm in})\approx H(X_{\rm out})$, leading to low information $I(X_{\rm in};X_{\rm out})$.
-However, over the course of training the prediction accuracy increases, leading ultimately to a strictly diagonal confusion matrix and a vanishing conditional entropy $H(X_{\rm out}|X_{\rm in})$, implying that every numeral is properly classified.
-In this case the information channel has maximal information (information equals capacity) when measured over the training or test set.
+In~this case, the~confusion matrix is relatively uniform and the conditional entropy $H(X_{\rm out}|X_{\rm in})=H(X_{\rm out},X_{\rm in})-H(X_{\rm in})\approx H(X_{\rm out})$, leading to low information $I(X_{\rm in};X_{\rm out})$.
+However, over~the course of training, the~prediction accuracy increases, leading ultimately to a strictly diagonal confusion matrix and a vanishing conditional entropy $H(X_{\rm out}|X_{\rm in})$, implying that every numeral is properly classified.
+In~this case, the~information channel has maximal information (information equals capacity) when measured over the training or test set.
+Note that, when we calculate the entropy of the inputs $H(X_{\rm in})$, we use only image labels (not all possible images).

-We can view this joint channel as being composed of two sequential channels: one from the inputs to the hidden states, and one from the hidden states to the outputs.
-The information that the outputs receive is still determined by the inputs, but now via the hidden variable $Y$.
-A perfect channel can only exist if the hidden layer has sufficient bandwidth to transmit all of the entropy present at the inputs, that is $H(Y)\geq H(X_{\rm in})$.
+We can view this joint channel as being composed of two sequential channels: one from the inputs to the hidden states, and~one from the hidden states to the outputs.
+The~information that the outputs receive is still determined by the inputs, but~now via the hidden variable $Y$.
+A~perfect channel can only exist if the hidden layer has sufficient bandwidth to transmit all of the entropy present at the inputs, that is, $H(Y)\geq H(X_{\rm in})$.

 We can now write the information that flows from the inputs via the hidden states to the outputs in terms of the shared information between all three random variables